When the Floor Kisses Back: Notes from a Life in Motion

 The Pilates Studio

-A new exercise arrives—the one the body needs, the mind resists.
-I align myself with stored memory from past attempts.
+A new exercise arrives, the one the body needs, the mind resists.
+I align with stored memory from past attempts.
 Testing my effort to hold the position, muscles shaking, sweat building.
-A commitment to clarity and form—even as the ego tries to break this agreement.
+A commitment to clarity and form, even as the ego tries to break this agreement.
 Each attempt enriches muscle memory, making the next time clearer, easier.
 I fall back into the chain of movement, setting exercises into the body, collecting memories of positions, tensions, control points.
-Until once again, I’m a sweaty body—muscles strengthened, bones realigned.
+Until once again, I'm a sweaty body with muscles strengthened, bones realigned.
 Leaving the studio a second time today, fatigued and energized.

 To the Studio,